• About

 Le Creuset Moroccan Tagine

-Description: Made with an enamel interior, cast iron base and stoneware lid this tagine combines the traditional cooking methods of the tagine with the properties Le Creuset cookware is known for.
+Description: Made with an enamel interior, cast iron tagine base and stoneware lid this tagine combines the traditional cooking methods of the tagine with the properties Le Creuset cookware is known for.
 It also has a lifetime warranty for anyone who is cautious about purchasing a tagine in fear of it cracking.

 Best for: Beginner to Advanced Cooks